How to Monitor SD-WAN Networks

 This article is part of a series of articles about continuously monitoring SD-WAN networks before, during, and after migrations.
 The articles include:

-Why Do You Need SD-WAN Monitoring?
+Why Do You Need to Monitor SD-WAN Networks?

-Why Do You Need SD-WAN Monitoring?
+Why Do You Need to Monitor SD-WAN Networks?

 Many businesses lack visibility of their SD-WAN network.
 Vendors often exaggerate the promises of the network and application monitoring capabilities of their SD-WAN solutions, however, most solutions don’t offer the depth and visibility needed for monitoring modern WAN networks.